-The 10 Themes You'll See on the Duolingo Speaking Test
+The 10 DET Speaking Themes You'll See on Every Test (2026)

 Many students preparing for the Duolingo English Test speaking section feel like the questions come from nowhere.
 You study hard, memorize words, and watch practice videos, yet when it's time to speak, everything feels disconnected.